bicakciberk/bicakciberk/README.md

 ### Junior Front End Developer
 HTML, CSS, JavaScript, Tailwind, React.

-I'm currently learning React and Go Language and preparation for the Higher Education Institutions Examination.,
+I'm currently learning Next.js and Go Language and preparation for the Higher Education Institutions Examination.,

 If you want you can buy me a coffee https://www.buymeacoffee.com/bicakciberk